 BUY YOUR TICKETS NOW for our Los Angeles benefit, on Wednesday, November 6th from 7-9pm at the Silverlake JCC, to help fund post-production costs (editing, sound, color, animation, titles, distribution) for this film, totaling $45,000.
 Together with benefits in Chicago, New York, San Francisco and Champaign-Urbana, IL, we hope to hit our fundraising goal so we can finish the film and submit to Sundance in 2020.

-The event will feature a new a 14 minute clip from the documentary-in-progress, a conversation between Peter and Jonathan Ames (creator of the HBO series Bored to Death and author of I Pass Like Night; The Extra Man; and What’s Not to Love?, among others), fabulous appetizers, wine/beer, and musical performances from local artists.
+The event will feature a new a 14 minute clip from the documentary-in-progress, a conversation between Peter and Jonathan Ames (creator of the HBO series Bored to Death and author of I Pass Like Night; The Extra Man; and What’s Not to Love?, among others), food from Gingergrass and the La Cañada Flintridge Country Club, wine/beer, and a musical performance by local alternative folk trio JEMS.

 Tickets are available now, and are in tiers: $40 (general admission) and $75 (benefactors – reserved seating included); with a $25 limited income ticket option as well.
 Buy your tickets before they sell out!

 If you are unable to attend, we welcome any donations (tax-deductible) through our Fractured Atlas fundraising page.

 We are wrapping up filming and beginning to edit a rough cut – your kind donations are what allow us to keep making progress and ultimately finish Jimmy in Saigon.